Buying a French Press – Picking the Right One

 *Bodum Insulated Stainless-Steel Travel French Press Coffee and Tea Mug

 The downside to this method would be if you needed more than 15 ounces of coffee on your road trip.
-In that case, brew with something larger at home and then seek out a thermos solution.
+In that case, brew with something larger at home and seek a thermos solution.

 #2 The Traveler